MileHacker Logo

 Extended Trekking

-For serious trekkers, dedicate an extra day or two for a guided ascent of Gunung Kajang, the island''s tallest mountain.
-This has a challenging but rewarding multi-an hour or so overnight trek.
+For serious trekkers, dedicate an extra day or two for a guided ascent of Gunung Kajang, the island's highest peak.
+This has a challenging but rewarding multi-sixty minutes or overnight trek.

 Next Destinations